cabadany/PagePulse/README.md

 ## Key Features

 - **User Authentication**
-  - Secure user registration and login system.
-  - Password recovery for account security.
+  Secure user registration and login system, with password recovery for account security.

 - **Library Management**
-  - Add and remove books from your personal library with ease.
+  Add and remove books from your personal library with ease.

 - **Book Creation**
-  - Create and publish your own books to share with others.
+  Create and publish your own books to share with others.

 - **Commenting**
-  - Leave comments on specific parts of a book to foster discussions with fellow readers.
+  Leave comments on specific parts of a book to foster discussions with fellow readers.

 - **Bookmarking**
-  - Save your reading progress by bookmarking chapters or entire books.
+  Save your reading progress by bookmarking chapters or entire books.

 - **Follow/Unfollow**
-  - Follow other users to stay updated on their new books and activities.
-  - Unfollow users at any time.
+  Follow other users to stay updated on their new books and activities, with the ability to unfollow at any time.

 ---